AI in education

 How can AI tools (such as ChatGPT and Microsoft Copilot) be used?

 The main focus for Search & Write is writing, searching, study skills, and source use in higher education.
-When it comes to AI, the main focus of Search & Write then is how large language models, such as ChatGPT, can be used in these connections.
+When it comes to AI, the main focus of Search & Write then is how large language models, such as ChatGPT, can be used in such contexts.

 When regarding the use of AI, you must adhere to both legal and ethical guidelines, and you must consider how suitable, safe, and reliable using the tool is.